Xyce/Xyce/INSTALL.md

 ### Ubuntu

-Ubuntu releases 17.10 through the 19.x series (including 18.04), have a broken version of Open MPI in their package repositories.
-The broken Open MPI was fixed in Ubuntu 20.04.

-In the problem releases, the packaged version of Open MPI in the repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail on some problems.
+Ubuntu releases starting with 17.10 and through the 19.x series (including 18.04), have a broken version of Open MPI in their package repositories.
+Open MPI is functional in Ubuntu 20.04.
+(In the problem releases, the version of Open MPI in the repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail on some problems.)

-If you are running a version of Ubuntu that has this issue, the only workaround is to uninstall the OpenMPI package and build OpenMPI from source, yourself, without the `--enable-heterogeneous` option.
+If you are running a version of Ubuntu that has this issue, the only workaround is to uninstall the OpenMPI package and build OpenMPI from source, without the `--enable-heterogeneous` option.
 Comment 11 of the [Launchpad bug report](https://bugs.launchpad.net/ubuntu/+source/openmpi/+bug/1731938/comments/11) contains instructions for how to rebuild and install Open MPI using the Debian package building system.

-You can determine whether your system's install of OpenMPI has this issue by running a small test program that exists in the Xyce source tree.
-To test your OpenMPI package prior to building Trilinos, copy the file `Xyce/src/test/MPITest/testBUG967.c` into a temporary directory; then compile and run it using the following commands:
+If you wish to check whether your system's install of OpenMPI has this issue, you can run a small test program from the Xyce source tree.
+To test your OpenMPI package, copy the file `Xyce/src/test/MPITest/testBUG967.c` into a temporary directory; then compile and run it using the following commands:
 ```sh
 mpicc -o testBUG967 testBUG967.c
 mpirun -np 2 ./testBUG967